 \section{Abstract}

-Spatiotemporal imaging is common in medical imaging, with applications in e.g. cardiac diagnostics, surgical guidance and radiotherapy monitoring.
-In this paper, we present an unsupervised model that identifies the underlying dynamics of the system, only based on the sequential images.
-The model maps the input to a low-dimensional latent space wherein a linear relationship holds between a hidden state process and the observed latent process.
-Knowledge of the system dynamics enables denoising, imputation of missing values and extrapolation of future image frames.
-We use a Variational Auto-Encoder (VAE) for the dimensionality reduction and a Linear Gaussian State Space Model (LGSSM) for the latent dynamics.
-The model, known as a Kalman Variational Auto-Encoder, is end-to-end trainable and the weights, both in the VAE and LGSSM, are simultaneously updated by maximizing the evidence lower bound of the marginal log likelihood.
-Our experiment, on cardiac ultrasound time series, shows that the dynamical model provide better reconstructions than a similar model without dynamics.
-And also possibility to impute and extrapolate for missing samples.
+Spatiotemporal imaging has applications in e.g. cardiac diagnostics, surgical guidance, and radiotherapy monitoring, In this paper, we explain the temporal motion by identifying the underlying dynamics, only based on the sequential images.
+Our dynamical model maps the inputs of observed high-dimensional sequential images to a low-dimensional latent space wherein a linear relationship between a hidden state process and the lower-dimensional representation of the inputs holds.
+For this, we use a conditional variational auto-encoder (CVAE) to nonlinearly map the higher-dimensional image to a lower-dimensional space, wherein we model the dynamics with a linear Gaussian state-space model (LG-SSM).
+The model, a modified version of the Kalman variational auto-encoder, is end-to-end trainable, and the weights, both in the CVAE and LG-SSM, are simultaneously updated by maximizing the evidence lower bound of the marginal likelihood.
+In contrast to the original model, we explain the motion with a spatial transformation from one image to another.
+This results in sharper reconstructions and the possibility of transferring auxiliary information, such as segmentation, through the image sequence.
+Our experiments, on cardiac ultrasound time series, show that the dynamic model outperforms traditional image registration in execution time, to a similar performance.
+Further, our model offers the possibility to impute and extrapolate for missing samples.